Harsh10221/Cineplex/README.md

 add validation on frontend in add new movie

+Today goal , can add show time

 show should be fetched when user is on the screen of the seat selection and the only time should be visible of that day only not other day

+[when edit why the whole list is changing , and the edited gone at last ]